 SeacalcW remembers whether the user last changed conductivity or salinity, and calculates other parameters based on this.
 For example, if you change conductivity, salinity is recalculated; if you then change temperature, salinity is recalculated again (based on the input conductivity and temperature).
 Conversely, if you change salinity, conductivity is recalculated; if you then change temperature, conductivity is recalculated again (based on the input salinity and temperature).

-See Appendix V: Derived Parameter Formulas for formulas used by SeacalcW.
+See Derive in Section 6: Data Processing Modules for formulas used by SeacalcW.

 Appendix I: Command Line Options, Command Line Operation, and Batch File Processing

 Command Line Options